Policy Library

 This university policy is in accordance with:

-• Iowa Code 721.2.5 prohibiting the use of university facilities or property for personal gain.
+• Iowa Code 721.2.5 prohibiting the use of university property for personal gain.

-• Iowa Administrative Code Sections 681-13.10 through 13.14 regarding uses of facilities or property.
+• Iowa Administrative Code Sections 681, sections13.10 through 13.14 regarding uses of facilities and grounds.
 The Iowa Administrative Code prevails in any conflict with this university policy.

 Except as specifically indicated, this policy is applicable to non-commercial uses.
-Commercial uses are subject to the Iowa Administrative Code sections on Commercial Solicitation, Advertising and Sales and Mail Systems.
+Commercial uses are subject to the Iowa Administrative Code sections on Commercial and Charitable Uses (681 IAC 13.15). top

 Policy Statement